Interstate 64 in Kentucky: 8664

 Controversially, I-64 runs through Louisville Waterfront Park, a key part of the revitalization of Downtown Louisville, and portions of the park exist under it.
 8664, a grassroots campaign with popular support but little apparent political momentum, aimed to reroute and remove I-64 to enhance Louisville's waterfront.
 I-64 through Louisville would be resigned as I-364.
 I-64 was to be widened over the park as a part of the Ohio River Bridges Project.
 But plans to widen the freeway over the park were abandoned to reduce costs of the Ohio River Bridges Project.

 Exit list

 Related route

 I-264 is an inner loop route in the Louisville metropolitan area.
+It was created as a part of US 60 in 1949, and signed under its current designation in 1956.
 It is signed as the Georgia Davis Powers Shawnee Expressway between its western terminus at I-64 in Shawnee and U.S. Route 31W (US 31W)/US 60 (Dixie Highway) in Shively and as the Watterson Expressway from US 31W/US 60 to its northeastern terminus at I-71 in Glenview Manor.
 Along the way, it provides access to Louisville International Airport at its junction with I-65.